 While composable commerce offers greater flexibility, organizations need a high level of digital maturity to implement it.

-- Managing multiple vendors
+• Managing multiple vendors

 Each time you implement a new microservice, you’ll have to negotiate purchase agreements, review terms and conditions, and integrate it with your existing technology stack.
-Also, beware that each vendor has its own service level agreement; some are better than others at handling traffic spikes and other contingencies. - Creating an interface to integrate microservices
+Also, beware that each vendor has its own service level agreement; some are better than others at handling traffic spikes and other contingencies.

-Connecting microservices from different vendors require businesses to build a cohesive user interface on top of these components—a process that is time-consuming and often unclear.“Think of microservices like LEGO blocks without an instruction manual to piece them together to build that creation you had perfectly envisioned,” Jimmy Duvall, chief product officer at BigCommerce, wrote in an article on Forbes. - Fear of the unknown with your internal teams
+Connecting microservices from different vendors requires businesses to build a cohesive user interface on top of these components—a process that is time-consuming and often unclear.“Think of microservices like LEGO blocks without an instruction manual to piece them together to build that creation you had perfectly envisioned,” Jimmy Duvall, chief product officer at BigCommerce, wrote in an article on Forbes.

 Introducing more variables to your e-commerce stack makes it more complicated for teams to learn how to use the software or understand its capabilities—especially during implementation.